Submitting copy to Geoscientist

 Copy deadlines for Geoscientist are available on request from the Editor.
 Broadly speaking, material should be submitted no less than five weeks in advance of the intended issue.
 Copy must be submitted electronically, preferably by E-mail.

-Calendar information from Society Groups and Associations should be sent to Sara Anders for inclusion in the first instance on the Web Site.
+Calendar information from Society Groups and Associations should be sent to Eleanor Lewis for inclusion in the first instance on the Web Site.

 Geoscientist - Guide for authors

-If you want to contribute to Geoscientist, please read the guide for authors first.
+If you want to contribute to Geoscientist, please read this guide for authors (below).
+If you are considering writing a Press Release (News Release) these too have a guide for authors.

 Geoscientist, the monthly magazine of the Geological Society, is pleased to receive contributions.
 Unfortunately, Geoscientist cannot pay for contributions.